 Kyle Stich (B.A.
 '08)

 Kyle is completing the M.A. program in Anthropology at Louisiana State University.
 His thesis examines the relationships between agricultural origins and ceremonial early states on the central Peruvian coast.

 Ayla Amadio (B.A.
 '06)

-Ayla completed her studies, all but dissertation (A.B.D.), in the Anthropology department at Southern Illinois University – Carbondale.
+Ayla completed her studies, (A.B.D.), in the Anthropology department at Southern Illinois University – Carbondale.
 Her dissertation focuses on patterned and pervasive ritual symbolism through the use of animals and animal imagery in domestic and ceremonial contexts of Formative Oaxaca, Mexico.

 Abigail Middleton (B.A.
 '05)